ronaldtorres/website/_posts/2016-07-12-be-reactive-my-friend.md

 #### Example

 When the `StreamViewController` is loaded we ask for data synchronization.
 This event doesn't report anything but it could return an error if we're interested in presenting an alert in that case.
-When the data is updated in the database we'll be oserving it and updating the collection view presenting that new data that has been inserted.
+When the data is updated in the database we'll be observing it and updating the collection view presenting that new data that has been inserted.

 {% highlight swift %}
 class StreamViewController: UIViewController {